Design Technology

 Subject overview:

 In Design and Technology we prepare students to participate confidently and successfully in an increasingly technological world.
 Students learn from the wider influences of Design and Technology including historical, social, cultural, environmental and economic factors.
-Students have the opportunity to work creatively to identify and solve problems through designing and making, applying technical and practical skills to make different products using a range of materials.
+Students will work creatively to identify and solve problems through designing and making, applying technical and practical skills to make different products using a range of materials.

 Key Stage 3 Curriculum information:

-Students learn through project based activities which are linked to a set brief.
+Students learn through project-based activities which are linked to a set brief.
 Research is undertaken to gain an understanding of existing products and to collect inspiration material.
 They learn design and making principles which enable them to create their own ideas.
 These are then developed through modelling and testing to produce creative solutions to the problems identified.
-Students experiment to develop techniques and practical skills further to make their own products, which are then analysed and evaluated, they are able to use a range of materials.
-They also learn to use Computer Aided Design CAD and Computer Aided Manufacture CAM.
-There is an element of theory to support the projects being undertaken.
+Students experiment to develop techniques and practical skills to understand how to use a wide range of tools and materials.
+They use this understanding make their own products, which are then analysed and evaluated.
+They also learn how to use Computer Aided Design (CAD) and Computer Aided Manufacture (CAM).
+There is also an element of theory to support the projects being undertaken.

 Related careers: